Walter Lindrum: Recognition

 In 1981, Lindrum was honoured on a postage stamp issued by Australia Post, which featured a caricature of him by famed artist Tony Rafty.
 Lindrum was inducted into the Sport Australia Hall of Fame and the Western Australia Sporting Hall of Champions in 1985.
 His house in Melbourne at 158 Kerferd Road, Albert Park, is noted for its historical association with him by the Port Phillip Council.
 Lindrum is generally regarded as one of the all-time great Australian sporting heroes, along with the likes of Donald Bradman, Heather McKay, Margaret Court, Haydn Bunton, Sr. and Hubert Opperman.

 In Melbourne, the Hotel Lindrum on Flinders Street has incorporated much memorabilia associated with Walter Lindrum.
 The building formerly housed the Lindrum's Billiard Centre run by Walter's niece, Dolly.
 One of the original tables from the Billiard Centre has been fully restored there by the original manufacturing company.
 In April 2009, the Hotel Lindrum hosted the Capital Cup, a billiards tournament that, on its 10th anniversary, honoured the life and history of Walter Lindrum.

 The mathematician John Littlewood nominated a shot of Lindrum's as "the best stroke ever made in a game of billiards".
 As Littlewood reported it, Lindrum "deliberately played to make a cannon in which the white balls were left touching, and succeeded.
 (The balls were spotted in accordance with the laws, and the break could continue.)"

 In 2010, the Victorian Billiards and Snooker Council and Lindrum's niece Dolly Lindrum were seeking funding to have a large collection of Lindrum memorabilia including personal and professional effects, newspaper clippings, diagrams of his shots, letters, and photographs to be transferred from her house and displayed in Australia's National Sports Museum.

+Tammy Lindrum, great-niece and God-daughter of Walter Lindrum, plays an on-going role in keeping Walter Lindrum's legacy alive.